Certificates of completion or CEU certificates are available for every program. We are approved for CEU by:

 · BBS for Marriage and Family Therapist, Licensed Clinical Social Worker

-Our Foundations of Dementia Care classroom training uses proven care practices in an interactive teaching style that builds on participants experience and problem solving skills.
-The demand for quality, highly trained and prepared care professionals is essential for quality dementia care.
+Our Foundations of Dementia Care classroom training uses proven care practices in an interactive teaching style that builds on participants’ experience and problem solving skills.
+The demand for quality, highly trained, and prepared care professionals is essential for quality dementia care.
 The courses offered are approved CEU courses for RCFE, RN, LVN, CNA, LCSW and MFCC.
-We can also tailor courses to meet your specific training needs, please contact the Professional Training Department at (323) 930-6253 or firstname.lastname@example.org
+We can also tailor courses to meet your specific training needs.
+Please contact the Professional Training Department at firstname.lastname@example.org or (323) 930-6253 for more information.

 Reducing the Risk of Falls